KuramaLlama/JavaWebServer/README.md

 HTTP: By making a low level Java WebServer that handles the protocol directly using channels it demonstrates a thorough understanding of how HTTP actually works.
 By reading the data and responding appropriately to it I gained insight of how an HTTP Request is structured and how the server responds.

 # How to
 Take the jar and run it on the command line (haven't made a gui for it).
 Initially it creates a folder called "htdocs" located in the same directory the jar is in, then the command line should exit.
 After this develop or insert your html/css/js files into the folder and then restart the server.
-Now connect to it using your web browser.
+Now connect to http://localhost:1337/<fileLocation> using your web browser.